Animal Control (TV series)

 Animal Control is an American television sitcom created by Bob Fisher, Rob Greenberg and Dan Sterling that premiered on Fox on February 16, 2023, and produced by Roughhouse Productions, Middletown News, Wow a Fox, Fox Entertainment Studios.
 In May 2023, the series was renewed for a second season which premiered on March 6, 2024.
 In February 2024, ahead of the second season premiere, the series was renewed for a third season which premiered on January 2, 2025.
-In May 2025, the series was renewed for a fourth season which is slated to premiere on January 15, 2026.
+In May 2025, the series was renewed for a fourth season which premiered on December 28, 2025.
+In February 2026, the series was renewed for a fifth season which is set to premiere on September 27, 2026.

 Premise

-A group of animal control workers in Seattle begin to see their lives complicated by humans and not so much by animals.
+The show follows a group of municipal animal control workers in Seattle.